fitzss/fleet-gitops-platform/docs/copy_deep_script.md

 ---

-## Big-picture

-- What you’re about to see: a small but complete pipeline that mirrors how FleetGlue customers can deploy and operate robots in production—using Git as the single source of truth.
-- Why this matters to FleetGlue: your platform promises “faster deployments, less downtime, vendor-agnostic control.”
-GitOps + Helm + Argo CD are the machinery that makes those claims repeatable and auditable.
-- How to watch the demo: look for proof points—a single commit scales capacity, manual drift gets fixed automatically, updates don’t interrupt service, and rollback is instant.

----

-## Why this demo matters (framing, 45–60s)

-This demo shows a repeatable way to run a mixed-brand robot fleet from a single Git repository that acts as the source of truth.
-With one commit, we can scale a site, automatically fix any manual changes, and ship updates without downtime.
-That matches FleetGlue’s goals: deploy faster, plug in robots from different vendors, reduce manual work and errors, and give teams one dashboard to see what’s going on.

-### Customer pain:
+# Demo Introduction (30–45s)

+**What this proves:** With a single Git repository, I can operate a mixed-brand robot fleet across multiple sites.
+A single commit scales capacity, unauthorized changes are auto-corrected, and updates ship with zero downtime—all with full auditability and instant rollback.

+**Why it matters to FleetGlue:** This demonstrates the machinery behind your promises—faster deployments, less downtime, vendor-agnostic control—delivered from day one, not just at scale (using GitOps, Helm, and Argo CD).

+**Customer pains I’m addressing:**

-- New robots come with their own tools, so every site ends up a little different and hard to support.
+- Every new robot/vendor brings different tools, so each site drifts and becomes hard to support.

-- Manual deployments are slow, error-prone, and hard to audit or roll back.
+- Manual, one-off deployments are slow, error-prone, and hard to audit or roll back.
 - Updates can’t interrupt active operations.

-- Leaders need proof of control (who changed what, when, why) and fast, safe rollback.
+- Leadership needs visibility: “who changed what, when, why,” plus safe, fast rollback.

-**Outcomes to highlight:**
+**Outcomes I will demonstrate live (not just claim):**

-- 3× faster deployments → change is a reviewed commit, not a long runbook.
+- **Speed:** Change is a reviewed Git commit, not a runbook.
-- 70% fewer errors → drift auto‑corrects, changes are templated and auditable.
+- **Quality:** Drift auto-corrects; changes are templated and auditable.
-- Vendor‑agnostic control plane → swap robot images/adapters, keep the same pipeline.
+- **Vendor-agnostic:** Swap robot images/adapters, keep the same pipeline.
-- Zero‑downtime updates → Argo Rollouts gates promotion on health.
+- **Zero downtime:** Progressive rollout gates promotion on health.
-- Immediate rollback → revert the commit, system reconciles safely.
+- **Instant recovery:** Revert the commit; the system reconciles safely.

+**How to watch:** Look for four proof points—(1) commit → scale up, (2) manual drift → auto-heal, (3) APIs/metrics live across sites, (4) update → zero downtime → rollback.

+**Transition:** “With that frame, I’ll spin up the environment and show those four proof points end-to-end.”

 ---